medialab/minet/docs/cli.md

 . "flat": default choice, all files will be written in the indicated
     content folder.

+. "fullpath": all files will be written in a folder consisting of the
+    url hostname and then its path.

 . "prefix-x": e.g. "prefix-4", files will be written in folders
     having a name that is the first x characters of the file's name.